MicrosoftDocs/CortanaSkillsKit/docs/skills/speech-synthesis-markup-language.md

 # Speech Synthesis Markup Language (SSML) reference

 SSML is an XML-based markup language that skill developers use to specify the speech text that Cortana translates to speech.
 Using SSML improves the quality of synthesized content over sending Cortana plain text.
 SSML handles normal punctuation, such as pausing after a period, or speaking a sentence that ends with a question mark as a question.
-However, in some cases, you may want additional control over various characteristics of synthetic speech or text-to-speech (TTS)output, including pitch, rate, volume, pronunciation, and other characteristics.
+However, in some cases, you may want additional control over various characteristics of synthetic speech or text-to-speech (TTS) output, including pitch, rate, volume, pronunciation, and other characteristics.

 Cortana's implementation of SSML is based on World Wide Web Consortium's [Speech Synthesis Markup Language Version 1.0](https://www.w3.org/TR/speech-synthesis).

+## Supported SSML elements

-For information about using SMML in your skill, see Add speech to messages in [Node.js](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-text-to-speech?view=azure-bot-service-3.0) and [.NET](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-text-to-speech?view=azure-bot-service-3.0).
+For information about using SSML in your skill, see *Add speech to messages* in [Node.js](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-text-to-speech?view=azure-bot-service-3.0) and [.NET](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-text-to-speech?view=azure-bot-service-3.0).

+> [!IMPORTANT]
+> Don't forget to use double quotes around attribute values.
+Standards for well-formed, valid XML require attribute values to be enclosed in double quotation marks.
+For example, `<prosody volume="90">` is a well-formed, valid element, but `<prosody volume=90>` is not.

 <!--In addition to this Cortana also supports a subset of the [Emotion Markup Language (EmotionML)  Version 1.0](https://www.w3.org/TR/emotionml) and []().-->